deunlee/DeunDuino/README.md

 - Many ceramic capacitors for stable power supply.
 - Pi-filter to reduce noise from power rail and SD card.
 - 4-layer PCB design with inner ground planes to ensure return path for all signals.
-- Of course, all of differential pairs are length-matched.
+- Of course, all differential pairs are length-matched.